Why Software Architecture Matters in Custom Software Development

 Most teams skip proper architecture planning because it feels slow.
 They want to ship features, not draw diagrams.
 I get it.
 I’ve been in rooms where the pressure to launch was so intense that anyone suggesting a two-week architecture review was treated like they were sabotaging the project.

 Those same projects usually need a six-month rewrite within two years.
 The math never works out in favor of cutting corners.
+That rewrite is the technical debt bill coming due, and it always arrives with interest.

-What Good Architecture Actually Looks Like
+What Good Software Architecture Actually Looks Like

 Good software architecture isn’t about using trendy technologies or following the latest framework hype.
 It’s about making decisions that give you options later.
+Three qualities show up in every solid architecture I’ve worked on, and the table below is how I evaluate any system I inherit.

 Modularity